 Webmaster: Will maintain the Guild’s website.
 Will update information from respective committee chairs.
 Will ensure that the domain and account registration are current.
 Will coordinate with all electronic group administrators.

 Workshops: Will arrange for workshop facilities, collect fees, and supply information for workshops to members.
+Will coordinate acquisition and distribution of materials for workshops, if applicable.
 Will be responsible for arranging travel, meals, and lodging for teacher, when applicable.
 Will report to the Second Vice-President – Programs.

 Section 2.
 Quilt Show

 Members of the Guild will be in charge of coordinating all aspects of the Quilt Show.
-The Chair will determine venue, heads of committees, dates, and location.
+The Chair will determine venue, heads of committees, dates, location, and theme.
 Subcommittees for the Show may include positions as follows:

 Entry Tables – coordinates displays, oversees the operation in case of questions, works to help with catalog, other special handouts, provides for collection and cleanup of area.
 Returns money to the Treasurer.